Loading lesson…

 The big idea: rows are examples, columns are properties.
 This simple mental model will carry you from your first spreadsheet to training a million-row model.

-What is the core idea behind "Rows and Columns: The Atoms of Data"?
+What is the main idea of "Rows and Columns: The Atoms of Data"?

-Which best describes the scope of "Rows and Columns: The Atoms of Data"?
+Which action would help you apply "Rows and Columns: The Atoms of Data" responsibly?